springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-02-content.md

 after: 2
 ```

+For the remainder of the Cat class, you will notice several (non-junit) `Assert` statements for throwing Exceptions on improper input.
+This *style* of code - Design By Contract - DBC as it's known is enabled by Spring Frameworks `org.springframework.util` package.
+The concept of DBC has been used as a reference about code quality and is one of the optimal techniques of software construction of object oriented systems.

+Although not a requirement, this workshop makes use of this convention to ensure proper testing as well as production state consistency.

 ## Testing Persistence Read / Write

 Now under test is the behaviour for when a Cat get stored and retrieved.
 To do this, we will use both [TestEntityManager](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/orm/jpa/TestEntityManager.html) and an embedded RDBMS engine.
 The `TestEntityManager` provides enough `EntityManager` to be useful in typical store and retrieve situations.